hjdhjd/homebridge-unifi-protect/docs/Troubleshooting.md

 Almost all of the streaming issues that aren't one of the simpler ones described above (firewall rules, etc.) boil down to two related things:

  * The quality of the stream is pushing more data at a faster rate than either FFmpeg can consume or the HomeKit device can consume (or both!).
- * When transcoding is required, the hardware that HBUP is running on is unable to keep up with the requirements of the stream that's being pushed through it.
+ * When transcoding, the hardware that HBUP is running on is unable to keep up with the requirements of the stream that's being pushed through it.

 ##### Use The Low Stream
 While the defaults work for most users, most of the time, sometimes the specifics of your own environment will make things off *just enough* that streaming doesn't work.
 The first, and easiest, step in addressing it is simple: **force HBUP to use a lower stream quality**.
 You can do that by forcing the use of the `Low` RTSP stream in the HBUP feature options webUI under the video section.
 If this works, then you're done and your HomeKit life is once more complete and all is right with the world.
 You can experiment and see if the `Medium` RTSP stream works after you're up and running.

 I know that instinctively people may not like the idea of having higher-end Protect cameras and using what they perceive to be a low-quality stream.
-To that, I'd say a couple of things...the quality of the stream is actually *very* good and often better than most other IP-based camera systems that I've seen.
-Don't think twice about it.
-It's the nature of the HomeKit beast, I'm afraid.
-For the purposes of glancing at video on occasion, when you need it, it's more than sufficient.
+To that, I'd say a couple of things...the quality of the stream is actually *very* good relative to the very conservative bitrates HomeKit tends to request.
+Those bitrates can be overriden by tweaking your feature options, but in general, lower quality video streaming is just the nature of the HomeKit beast, I'm afraid.
+For the purposes of glancing at video on occasion, it's more than sufficient.

-If you're one of the unlucky few who, after forcing the `Low` stream to be used for HomeKit still can't get streaming working, and you don't have any of the other issues above (e.g. firewall issues again), we next have to look toward transcoding to getting the livestream working.

 ##### Transcoding
-Transcoding should be viewed as a last resort to getting things working locally in your environment.
-This is because it will almost always look worse than getting the native RTSP stream working.
-When transcoding, HBUP will take the closest match it can find to the request from HomeKit and will transcode the video stream in realtime to match the parameters being requested by HomeKit.
+Transcoding is used by HBUP to ensure that video streams are in the form that HomeKit expects when it comes to format, quality, and dimensions.
+HBUP will take the closest match it can find to the request from HomeKit and will transcode the video stream in realtime to match the parameters being requested by HomeKit.
 When transcoding, you'll see a log entry in Homebridge like this:

 ```
 Streaming request from 1.2.3.4: 1280x720@30fps, 299 kbps.
 Transcoding 1280x720@30fps (Medium), 2,000 kbps.